Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Case-study: influenza during the 2017/18 season

 \subsection{Results}

-The joint distribution of the unknown parameter vector (including transmission, severity, background and detection parameters) is derived via \ac{GIMH}.
+The joint distribution of the unknown parameter vector (including transmission, severity, background and detection parameters) is derived via pseudo-marginal methods.
 Weakly-informative priors are assumed for most of the parameters of interest, all the prior distributions used and the estimated posteriors are reported in the Supplementary Information.

 The model presents a fair fit to the data (Figure \ref{f6}) with all the observations being included in the 95\% \acp{CrI} of the posterior predictive distributions of the \ac{GP} consultation, virology and hospitalization data.
 The model, however, struggles to fit \ac{IC} data which might be in conflict with other sources of information in the model.
 These data, unlike \ac{GP} and hospital data, don't suggest a second peak in infection in the latest weeks of winter.